jodfie/TF-Lite-On-Pi/Raspberry_Pi_Guide.md

 sudo pip3 install virtualenv
 ```

-Then, create the "tflite1-env" virtual environment by issuing:
+Then, create the "tflitepi-env" virtual environment by issuing:

 ```
-python3 -m venv tflite1-env
+python3 -m venv tflitepi-env
 ```

-This will create a folder called tflite1-env inside the tflite1 directory.
-The tflite1-env folder will hold all the package libraries for this environment.
+This will create a folder called tflitepi-env inside the tflite1pi directory.
+The tflitepi-env folder will hold all the package libraries for this environment.
 Next, activate the environment by issuing:

 ```
-source tflite1-env/bin/activate
+source tflitepi-env/bin/activate
 ```

-**You'll need to issue the `source tflite1-env/bin/activate` command from inside the /home/pi/tflite1 directory to reactivate the environment every time you open a new terminal window.
-You can tell when the environment is active by checking if (tflite1-env) appears before the path in your command prompt, as shown in the screenshot below.**
+**You'll need to issue the `source tflitepi-env/bin/activate` command from inside the /home/pi/tflitepi directory to reactivate the environment every time you open a new terminal window.
+You can tell when the environment is active by checking if (tflitepi-env) appears before the path in your command prompt, as shown in the screenshot below.**

-At this point, here's what your tflite1 directory should look like if you issue `ls`.
+At this point, here's what your tflitepi directory should look like if you issue `ls`.

 <p align="center">
   <img src="/doc/tflite1_folder.png">